ColinRhodes/xcso-points/README.md

 To run the app under docker you can follow these instructions:

 1. Install Docker Desktop from https://www.docker.com/products/docker-desktop
-2. From a terminal or command prompt run the following commands:
+2. From a terminal or command prompt run the following commands from the repository directory:
-	1. Build the docker image: `docker build -t xcso-points .`
+	2. Build the docker image: `docker build -t xcso-points .`
-	2. Run the docker image: `docker run -d -p 8081:8081 xcso-points`
+	3. Run the docker image: `docker run -d -p 8081:8081 xcso-points`
 3. Open a web browser and navigate to `http://localhost:8081/`